Donjeta Sadiku: 2019 European Games

 At the 2019 European Games in Minsk, Belarus, Sadiku was chosen as Kosovo's flag bearer for the opening ceremony.
 She participated in the Women's 60 kg boxing event, seeding against the Danish Ditte Frostholm in the round of 32.
 Sadiku lost the match by points, finishing 05.

 2020 Summer Olympics

 At the 2020 European Boxing Olympic Qualification Tournament in London and Villebon-sur-Yvette, Sadiku competed in the Women's lightweight tournament.
 In the round of 32, she matched up against German Maya Kleinhans winning the match by points 32, advancing to the round of 16 where she fought Swedish Agnes Alexiusson, falling short 23.

 On 15 June 2021, Sadiku received an invitation from the Tripartite Commission to compete in the women's lightweight boxing event for Kosovo at the 2020 Summer Olympics, which was postponed a year due to the COVID-19 pandemic.
 In the round of 32, she faced British Caroline Dubois; Sadiku was eliminated, losing by decision 05.

+2026 Mediterranean Games

+At the 2026 Mediterranean Games, Sadiku won gold in the final of the boxing, where she defeated Kristina Kuluhova, representing Serbia.